Austin Gatt

-Agostino Pio "Austin" Gatt (born 29 July 1953) is a former Maltese politician, who served in a number of ministerial posts.
+Agostino Pio "Austin" Gatt (born 29 July 1953) is a Maltese former politician, who served in a number of ministerial posts.

 Early life

 Austin Gatt received his education at the Lyceum and the University of Malta.
 He read Law and graduated as a Doctor of Laws in 1975.
 He practiced law as a partner with one of the oldest law firms on the island.

 Politics

 Gatt joined the Nationalist Party Electoral Office in 1976.

 In 1980 the Nationalist Party entrusted Gatt, with building a party organization to eliminate the possibility of electoral fraud in the 1981 general elections’, this problem having been prevalent in the previous General elections.
 In 1981 elections the Nationalist Party polled 51% of the votes.

 Gatt's contribution to the Nationalist Party continued when he was appointed Chairman of the Management Board of Independence Print Company Limited.
 The company incorporated all the commercial activities of the Nationalist Party.
 Gatt was also the head of the Legal Office of the Party, representing the party in a number of constitutional cases.
 In 1987 he again led the organization of the Party to monitor electoral fraud and eventually became Chairman of the Board of Directors of Independence Company Limited and Euro Tours Company Limited.